-At the beginning of the year, cell phones, personal laptops, tablets, smartwatches, and Nintendo Switches (or any handheld game that can connect to wifi) must be turned into dorm parents, who will pass them along to Ms. Willems, our travel coordinator.
-If a student is leaving campus for a weekend or over a school break, he may sign out his phone/smartwatch/laptop.
-Upon his return to campus, he must turn his phone/smartwatch back into the travel coordinator or his dorm parent.
+At the beginning of the year, cell phones, personal laptops, tablets, smartwatches, and Nintendo Switches (or any handheld game that can connect to wifi) must be turned into dorm parents, who will pass them along to our travel coordinator.
+If a student is leaving campus for a weekend or over a school break, he may sign out his personal devices.
+Upon his return to campus, he must turn his items back into the travel coordinator or his dorm parent.
 Smartwatches are discouraged from being brought to campus.